June 5, 2026

 Child Labor Laws and Summer Hiring

-To help, KLC is sharing a short training resource from the Kentucky Education and Labor Cabinet.
-This brief overview of the state's child labor requirements takes just a few minutes to complete and can be accessed here.
+To help, KLC is sharing a brief training resource from the Kentucky Education and Labor Cabinet, accessible here.

 Minimum Age Standards

-The Fair Labor Standards Act (FLSA) and Kentucky law establish both hours and occupational standards for minors.
-In most cases, the state and federal laws are very similar; however, it is important to be aware of both laws because where they differ, the more restrictive requirements between them will apply.
+The Fair Labor Standards Act (FLSA) and Kentucky law establish hours and occupational standards for minors.
+The laws are largely similar, but where they differ, the more restrictive provision applies.

 Under state and federal law, workers under 18 are considered minors for employment purposes.
-Both limit the occupations where minors may be employed and the number of hours they may work in those occupations.
-This article contains an overview of the most common requirements.
+Both laws limit permitted occupations and working hours.
 To review the complete federal and state law, see 803 KAR 1:100, KRS Chapter 339, and 29 CFR Part 570.

 Occupation Restrictions